 GUIDELINES OF PRACTICE

-- Promote and manage quality in innovative and meaningful ways
+- Advocating and managing quality in meaningful ways

-- Acknowledge the world as a set of interdependent systems (systemic thinking)
+- Acknowledging the world as a set of interconnected systems

 - Awakening the senses